 Impact

 An improper implementation of the GPU subsystem in Google Chrome for Android allows a remote attacker to read data from the process memory using a specially crafted HTML page.
-The flaw permits extraction of potentially sensitive information, which could include personal data, credentials, or other confidential material stored in memory, exposing the victim to privacy violations or further attacks.
-This represents a direct information‑exposure weakness in the application.
+The flaw permits extraction of potentially sensitive information, such as personal data or credentials, from memory.
+This information‑exposure weakness is exemplified by CWE‑200 and CWE‑825, which describe unauthorized access to data and improper restriction of operations, respectively.
+The attack could lead to privacy violations or enable further exploitation of the victim's secrets.

 Affected Systems